shybovycha/irrlicht-newton-tutorials/_posts/2015-08-28-first-application.md

 **Command-Line Tools** - those could be found either in  AppStore or on the Apple website.

-1. First of all, you need to install a bunch of dependencies _(I use `brew` for this purpose)_:
+* First of all, you need to install a bunch of dependencies _(I use `brew` for this purpose)_:

   {% highlight bash %}
   brew install tinyxml enet lua cmake
   {% endhighlight %}

-2. Get a list of all compilers available for your OSX version:
+* Get a list of all compilers available for your OSX version:

   {% highlight bash %}
-  xcodebuild -showBuildSettings | grep compiler
+  xcodebuild -showBuildSettings | grep DEFAULT_COMPILER
   {% endhighlight %}

   I got something like this: